waffle-iron/docs-rackspace/.github/ISSUE_TEMPLATE.md

-## How can we help?

-*Use the following sections to describe your issue.
-You can delete any headings that don't apply.*
+*Describe your issue using the following sections.
+Delete section headings that don't apply.*

 ###  Documentation bug
-(Found content errors like typos, mispellings, grammatical errors, broken links, or format issues.)
+(Describe content errors like typos, mispellings, grammatical errors, broken links, or format issues.)